Tools used: After Effects, Premiere Pro, CapCut, Keynote

 I was attached to the Boston Marathon takeover campaign.

-Addition to video graphics, I was lucky enough to pitch the copy that ended up in the final campaign as well.
+Addition to video graphics, I was thrilled to pitch the copy that ended up in the final campaign as well.

 With a very small budget we brainstormed ways to share our message in 6-15 second online videos.
 Using text animation and music or voice-over to share our message is a great way to save money on photography.
 Read the case study here